-It should come as no surprise that fashion editor and sartorially savvy Man Repeller founder, Leandra Medine's, recently redecorated Manhattan apartment is achingly cool.
-Medine is known for her impossibly cool ensembles, and the apartment carries on that vibe.
+It should come as no surprise that fashion editor and sartorially savvy Leandra Medine Cohen's recently redecorated Manhattan apartment is achingly cool.
+Medine Cohen is known for her impossibly cool ensembles, and the apartment carries on that vibe.
 The modern style icon partnered with the online interior design company Decorist and the design firm Consort to curate an inviting space for her growing family.

 "Initially, I thought I was after a minimal Scandinavian vibe, but it became very clear in working with Decorist and Consort that what I was trying to achieve looked much more like French eclecticism," the fashion editor divulged to MyDomaine.
-The end result is a space that's as stylishly eclectic and daring as Medine's wardrobe.
-In short, the Man Repeller founder's space is every bit as stylish as you'd expect.
+The end result is a space that's as stylishly eclectic and daring as Medine Cohen's wardrobe.
+In short, her space is every bit as stylish as you'd expect.

-Keep scrolling to take a tour of the Leandra Medine's impossibly cool NYC loft.
+Keep scrolling to take a tour of the Leandra Medine Cohen's impossibly cool NYC loft.
 Prediction: The fashion editor's newly redecorated Manhattan apartment will make you want to ditch minimalism too.
 (Just wait until you see the bold dining room wallpaper.)

-Among Medine's greatest finds were the urban chic concrete dining room table and the midcentury-inspired industrial light fixture, which hangs above the aforementioned dining room table.
+Among Medine Cohen's greatest finds were the urban chic concrete dining room table and the midcentury-inspired industrial light fixture, which hangs above the aforementioned dining room table.

-When deciding on the color scheme, the Man Repeller founder opted to stick with neutrals for investment pieces like the dining room furniture.
-"I asked myself what colors I know I would not get sick of in a year, two years, even five," Medine told MyDomaine.
+When deciding on the color scheme, she opted to stick with neutrals for investment pieces like the dining room furniture.
+"I asked myself what colors I know I would not get sick of in a year, two years, even five," Medine Cohen told MyDomaine.
 "It was varietals of white and gray and black and beige."

 Having a neutral base "allowed us to get a little wacky with a single wall mural" in the dining room, "wherein we commissioned an artist to draw elephants and palm trees on a red background," she explained.